 Children develop and learn to talk at different rates – some more slowly or quickly than others.
 However, there are key milestones to look out for and it can help you to know how talking develops, what happens and when.
 Here Afasic provides information on identifying who can help; first steps to getting help and support; gathering information and keeping a record and questions to ask professionals.

-Toddlers develop speech and language at different rates.
-Understanding what is typical can help you identify speech and language support needs early.
-You can also find out how to help your toddler learn to talk and develop their communication skills.
+Young children develop speech and language at different rates.
+Understanding what is typical can help you identify speech and language support needs.
+You can also find out how to help your child learn to talk and develop their communication skills.

 What to expect, when?

-Guidance to your toddler’s learning and development in the early years foundation stage.
+Guidance to your child’s learning and development in the early years foundation stage.

 Stoke Speaks Out - Sound Development Checklist